 His Divine Grace A.C.
-Bhaktivedanta Swami Prabhupada was born Abhay Charan De, on the 1 September 1896, in Calcutta.
-In 1922 he met His Divine Grace Bhaktisiddhanta Sarasvati Thakur, Founder of Gaudiya Math, who requested Abhay to broadcast Vedic knowledge in the English medium.
-In 1933, at Allahabad, Abhay was formally initiated and made it his life ambition to expound the Vedic conclusion that real freedom means liberation from the miseries of material life: birth, death, old age and disease, a state that can be permanently attained by awakening one's pure love for God, Krishna-Prema or Krishna-bhakti.
+Bhaktivedanta Swami Thakur Srila Prabhupada was born as Abhay Charan De, on the 1st of September 1896, in Calcutta.
+In 1922 he met His Divine Grace Bhaktisiddhanta Sarasvati Thakur, Founder of Gaudiya Math, who requested Abhay to broadcast Vedic knowledge in the English language.
+In 1933, at Allahabad, Abhay was formally initiated at Allahabad and made it his life ambition to expound the Vedic conclusion that real freedom means liberation from the miseries of material life: birth, death, old age and disease, a state that can be permanently attained by awakening one's pure love for God, Krishna-Prema or Krishna-bhakti.

 In the ensuing years Abhay Charanaravinda (his initiated name), wrote a commentary on the Bhagavad-gita.
 In 1944 he started the Back to Godhead magazine, which to this day is being continued by his disciples.

 In recognition of his philosophical knowledge and devotion, the Gaudiya Vaishnava Society honoured him with the title Bhaktivedanta in 1947.
 Following his retirement from married life, A.C.
 Bhaktivedanta travelled to Vrindavan where he lived in the humble surrounding of the Radha Damodar temple.
 In 1959 he took the sannyasa order of life and, as A.C.
 Bhaktivedanta Swami, started his work on the multi-volume translation and commentary of the 18,000 verse Srimad Bhagavatam.
 In 1965, at the age of 69, when ordinary persons are thinking of retirement, he went to the United States to fulfil the mission of his spiritual master.